dedis/cothority/omniledger/DataStructures.md

 This document gives an overview of the basic data structures used in omniledger:

-- [ClientTransaction](#ClientTransaction) is sent by a client to one or more nodes and holds one or more Instructions:
+- [ClientTransaction](#clienttransaction) is sent by a client to one or more nodes and holds one or more Instructions:
-- [Instruction](#Instruction) is a basic building block that will be executed in omniledger.
+- [Instruction](#instruction) is a basic building block that will be executed in omniledger.
 It has either a `Spawn`, `Invoke`, or a `Delete` command.
 Once accepted, every instruction creates zero or more `StateChanges`:
-- [StateChange](#StateChange) are collected and define how the global state will change.
+- [StateChange](#statechange) are collected and define how the global state will change.
-- [Darc](#Darc) protect the Instructions and proof that the instructions have been created by an authorized user.
+- [Darc](#darc) control access to executing Instructions.
+The signers of an Instruction must satisfy one of the rules in the associated Darc.
-- [Proof](#Proof) shows to a client that his instruction has been accepted by omniledger.
+- [Proof](#proof) shows to a client that his instruction has been accepted by omniledger.

 ## ClientTransaction